CrossRef/event-data-user-guide/docs/sources/reddit-links.md

 ## What it is

 Users share and discuss links on Reddit.
-The Reddit Links source looks at the links that are shared in a specific selection of subreddits (Reddit discussion forums) and visits the webpages that are linked.
+The Reddit links source looks at the links that are shared in a specific selection of subreddits (Reddit discussion forums) and visits the webpages that are linked.
 The selection of Subreddits that are visited are specified in the `subreddit-list` Artifact.
 The subreddits tend to be scientific or academic in focus.

 This is different to the Reddit source, which looks at the discussions themselves.